 - 1. Division of Work:- Work should be split and break into small units or departments among the employees on the basis of their skill, ability and competence.
-This would help to carry out the job easily, it also enhance specialization among the workforce in an organization. - 2.
+This would help to carry out the job easily, it also enhance specialisationn among the workforce in an organisation. - 2.
 Authority and Responsibility: Every employee should be given a specific responsibility.
-And every employee (worker) must be given the authority to commensurate the responsibility, so that whatever comes up he can be held responsible of either success or failure on the said assigned responsibility. - 3.
+And every employee (worker) must be given the authority to commensurate the responsibility, so

+- that whatever comes up he can be held responsible of either success or failure on the said assigned responsibility. - 3.
 Unity of Command: Individual employee should receive order or instruction from one source, i.e. from one supervising superior.
 Duel source of command produces conflicts and confusions. - 4.
-Order: Ordering that everything in the organization must be organized.
+Order: Ordering that everything in the organisation must be organised.
 Everything must be placed in a proper and suitable arrangement. - 5.
-Unity of Direction: Every effort must be directed towards the attainment of one goal that is the organizational goals. - 6.
+Unity of Direction: Every effort must be directed towards the attainment of one goal that is the organisational goals. - 6.
 Hierarchy: The principle of hierarchy suggests the arrangement of functions in vertical order that is one employee subordinates another.
 Commands, order and instruction flows from the above and obedience emanating from the below upward. - 7.
 Remuneration: It means the reward of the services rendered; this is about ensuring fair compensation to the individual contribution and performance.
 Payment should be commensurable to the work. - 8.
-Discipline: Subordination and obedience to the standardized rules of the organizational hierarchy, that is employee should respect the laid down rules of the organizational hierarchy. - 9.
+Discipline: Subordination and obedience to the standardised rules of the organisational hierarchy, that is employee should respect the laid down rules of the organisational hierarchy. - 9.
 Scalar Chain: Chain of command with the formal line of authority.
-Unbroken chain of authority from the above to the bottom position of the organizations hierarchy. - 10.
-Subordination of Individual Interest to the Organization General Interest: The interest of the organization should dominate and superseded individual employees' interest of the organization.
-Employees should surrender their personal interest so that the overall organizational interest could be achieve and realize. - 11.
-Equity: Concerns with fairness in the treatment of personnel or employees of the organization "Justice to whom justice is due".
+Unbroken chain of authority from the above to the bottom position of the organisations hierarchy. - 10.
+Subordination of Individual Interest to the Organisation General Interest: The interest of the organisation should dominate and superseded individual employees' interest of the organisation.
+Employees should surrender their personal interest so that the overall organisational interest could be achieve and realise. - 11.
+Equity: Concerns with fairness in the treatment of personnel or employees of the organisation "Justice to whom justice is due".
 Here no one single employee should suffer from any discriminate treatment.
-Everybody is treated equal in accordance with the laid down rules of the organization. - 12.
-Stability of tenure of Personnel: The management must make deliberate attempt to discourage employees turnover tenure in a position must be guided and stabilize, else this produces general instability and lack of order within the organization.

-- 13. Espirit De Corp: That the spirit of belonging and oneness, feeling of togetherness and comradeship.
+Everybody is treated equal in accordance with the laid down rules of the organisation.

+- 12. Stability of tenure of Personnel: The management must make deliberate attempt to discourage employees turnover tenure in a position must be guided and stabilise, else this produces general instability and lack of order within the organisation. - 13.
+Espirit De Corp:- That the spirit of belonging and oneness, feeling of togetherness and comradeship.
 Where there is Unity and cooperation, there is going to be strength.
 Unity is strength, united we stand.
-Some would feel more comfortable in the organization where they feels happier and can contribute more greatly as a result. - 14.
+Some would feel more comfortable in the organisation where they feels happier and can contribute more greatly as a result. - 14.
 Initiative: Measure of freedom to do the job in the best way understood.
-It is an effective and efficient ways of carrying out organizational task that could enhance effective realization of an organizational goals and objectives.
+It is an effective and efficient ways of carrying out organisational task that could enhance effective realisation of an organisational goals and objectives.

-Fayol therefore, emphasized on the need for an organization to incorporate and reorganize the pattern of administration with a reflection of the fourteen principles so that productivity could be increased and efficient means of achieving the objective of the organization could be realized.
+Fayol therefore, emphasised on the need for an organisation to incorporate and reorganise the pattern of administration with a reflection of the fourteen principles so that productivity could be increased and efficient means of achieving the objective of the organisation could be realised

-3.2.
-Contributions of Gulick and Urwick
+3.2 Contributions of Gulick and Urwick4